10 October 2024

 Folly Cove had a greater accumulation of sand than any of us had ever seen in the past, making entry comfortable at any tide.
 As I snorkeled around Folly Point I saw more bass than at any previous time—helping to make up for the lack of starfish, in my perception anyway.
 Our stay was disrupted by Monica having to be hospitalized two days, which fortunately—after many tests—turned out to be nothing serious.
 It was a chance for me to revisit the scene of my own birth as well as that of my father's death.
 At one point Nancy walked us to our parents' gravesite, which she has lovingly tended.
 Being there in our car allowed me to retrieve artifacts that included the ship model dedicated to me by the cast of Clear Away, 25 years before, and the guitar built for me by Michael Cone at its 50th birthday.

 We took a side trip up to Newburyport for the friday night meal group—which I had joined in 1977 around the time our affinity group was arrested at Seabrook—still active after all the intervening years.
-Monica and I hung out afterwards with Mike and Barb, sharing our common experience with children on the spectrum.
+Monica and I hung out afterwards with Mike and Barb, sharing what we've learned about the autism spectrum.
 I'm having another gratitude attack, for the support they offered 22-year-old Jeffry as well as in subsequent years.

 The easternmost point—which I just realized from a look at the map—of the journey was actually Barnstable, where Monica and I make a 3-generation connection with her sister's extended family.
 Our grandniece and grandnephews appeared to pick up right where they left off with us more than a year before, ever self-advocating around attentive adults.
 Our niece (their mom) Julie owns a yarn shop, inspiring Monica to begin knitting me a wool cap.
 It was raining a lot there, but we got in one last swim of the season at Craigville Beach.
 Here is our selfie (Bea, Monica and the two Jeffs) as I departed—leaving Monica there for another few days—to maintain fidelity to my itinerary.
 We had all just spent a while looking for my car fob—which Monica found had slipped from my pocket into a shopping bag.